 Class A and Class B pipes are labels that describe how much pressure and heat a pipe can handle.
 The key difference between them is their ability to withstand pressure and temperature, as well as the thickness of the pipe walls.

 Class A pipes have lower pressure-temperature ratings compared to Class B pipes.
-Typically, Class A pipes are suitable for applications with low pressure and low temperature, whereas Class B pipes are used in situations requiring high pressure and high temperature.
+Engineers typically use Class A pipes for applications with low pressure and low temperature, whereas they choose Class B pipes for situations requiring high pressure and high temperature.

 The wall thickness of Class A pipes is lesser than that of Class B pipes.
-This distinction arises from the differing pressure and temperature loads each class is designed to withstand.
+Manufacturers and installers ensure compliance with safety, environmental, and performance standards by adhering to industry regulations and best practices.”
 Class A pipes, handling lower pressure and temperature loads, require thinner walls for adequate strength, while Class B pipes, designed for higher pressure and temperature loads, necessitate thicker walls.

 To sum up, the primary differences between Class A and Class B pipes are their pressure-temperature ratings and wall thickness.
 Class A pipes serve low-pressure, low-temperature applications, whereas Class B pipes cater to high-pressure, high-temperature environments.